yash-sharma1/docs-site/docs/smart-chain/developer/fullnode.md

 ### Fullnode
 - VPS running recent versions of Mac OS X or Linux.
-- 1T GB of free disk space
+- 1T GB of free disk space, solid-state drive(SSD).
-- 4 cores of CPU and 8 gigabytes of memory (RAM).
+- 8 cores of CPU and 16 gigabytes of memory (RAM).
 - A broadband Internet connection with upload/download speeds of at least 1 megabyte per second

 ### Validator
 - VPS running recent versions of Mac OS X or Linux.
-- 1T GB of free disk space
+- 1T GB of free disk space, solid-state drive(SSD).
 - 8 cores of CPU and 16 gigabytes of memory (RAM).
 - A broadband Internet connection with upload/download speeds of at least 1 megabyte per second